lazappi/OzSingleCell2019/README.md

 * **Swarbrick-SCE.Rds** - Swarbrick data as a SingleCellExperiment object
   downloaded from the challenge website and converted from `.Rdata.` to `.Rds`
+* **Swarbrick-CITE.csv.gz** - Swarbrick CITE data downloaded from the challenge website, compressed and with the first column renames as "Antibody"

 ## Analysis